 Note: For the assessment of school years 2022/2023 and 2023/2024, in addition to the unchanged signalling values, the inspectorate uses so-called correction values when assessing learning results.
-More information can be found on the inspectorate's website (Beoordeling leerresultaten PO (Assessment learning outcomes PO) 2022-2023).
+More information can be found on the Inspectorate's website.